-Sunday, 9:30 AM: Led by Dick Snyder, the Foundations group is studying the book of Acts in a discussion format in room 47.
+Sunday, 9:30 AM: Led by Dick Snyder, the Foundations group is studying the book of Revelation in a discussion format.
+They meet in room 47.

 Sunday, 9:30 AM: Led by Kerry Benninghoff, this group is studying the message of the weekly sermon in a conversational format.
 They meet in room 41.

-Wednesday, 6 PM: Led by Susan Kline, this women's group is studying the book Giving God Your Future in a discussion format.
+Wednesday, 6 PM: Led by Susan Kline, this women's group is studying the message of the weekly sermon in a discussion format.

-Wednesday, 8:30 PM: Led by David Carter, this men's group is studying the book of Genesis in a discussion format.
+Wednesday, 8:30 PM: Led by David Carter, this men's group is studying the book of Luke in a discussion format.

 groups meeting online